iulius-ciorica/ngx-daterangepicker-bootstrap/projects/ngx-daterangepicker-bootstrap/README.md

 # ngx-daterangepicker-bootstrap

-> Angular 14 and Bootstrap 5 - Date range picker.
+> Date range picker - Angular 14 and Bootstrap 5

 This `Angular Bootstrap` plugin is compatible with Angular 14 and is Ivy compatible.
 It leverages `dayjs` to handle date manipulation and parsing and bootstrap 5 for visuals details.
 This plugin is a fork of [NgxDaterangepickerMaterial](https://github.com/fetrarij/ngx-daterangepicker-material) by Fetrarijaona R. which is an improved version that uses Bootstrap 5.